The 401(k) Mistake That Could Cost You Millions in Retirement Savings

 6. It could force you to work longer

-You may plan to retire at 65 or 66, but that roadmap could veer off course if you reduce your 401(k) contributions for an extended period.
+You might plan to retire at 65 or 66, but that roadmap could veer off course if you reduce your 401(k) contributions for an extended period.
 It could create a retirement shortfall that will require you to work longer or change your lifestyle when you exit the workforce.

 When it makes sense